Aspire0ne/MCDP-downloads/README.md

 # MCDP-downloads
-This is a public repository for the MCDP project - only releases will be uploaded here.
+### A download hub for the closed-source MCDP project.